OlegGlo/taxi-Sharing-Application/README.md

 <p>
     workflow:

-    master is production
+    master is current build

-    dev is current build
+    dev is the production (final version)

     have your own branch from that
 </p>